sara-service/workshop/Install_and_Configure_DSpace6_for_SARA.md

 ## Intro

 This manual provides a step-by-step setup for a fully configured instance of DSpace6 server.
-The final instance can be used as institutional repository to receive automated deposit from SARA Service via swordv2.
+The final instance can be used as institutional repository to receive automated deposits from SARA Service via swordv2.

 Further reading:
 https://wiki.duraspace.org/display/DSDOC6x/DSpace+6.x+Documentation